Yahweh commands us to afflict our souls at Yom Kippur.

 Get this: Our animal nature is so bad that even though we are born basically selfish and self-serving, we think of ourselves as being good and righteous (all the time).
 We continually justify and rationalize our bad behavior, and make excuses for what we do wrong.
 All of this is the fruit of any heart which is not broken or contrite.

 What we have to understand is that Yahweh wants more than just “checklist’” behavior from us.
-In addition to believing on Yeshua, and in addition to resting on His Sabbath and the festivals, and in addition to abstaining from food and drink on Yom Kippur, and in addition to helping to spread His Good News however we can, we also need to understand that our default animal nature is not good.
+In addition to believing on Yeshua, and in addition to resting on His Sabbath and the feasts, and in addition to abstaining from food and drink on Yom Kippur, and in addition to helping to spread His Good News however we can, we also need to understand that our default animal nature is not good.
 We need to mindfully develop a heart that does not lift itself up, and that continually checks itself for the fruits of the Spirit (or the lack thereof).

 Galatim (Galatians) 5:22-26